MatthewHerbst/react-to-print/README.md

 ### `useReactToPrint`

 For functional components, use the `useReactToPrint` hook, which accepts an object with the same configuration props as `<ReactToPrint />` and returns a `handlePrint` function which when called will trigger the print action.
 Requires React ^16.8.0.

+## Compatibility

+`react-to-print` should be compatible with most major browsers.
+We also do our best to support IE11.

+### Known Incompatible Browsers

+- Firefox Android (does not support [`window.print`](https://developer.mozilla.org/en-US/docs/Web/API/Window/print))

+## Known Issues

+- `onAfterPrint` may fire immediately (before the print dialog is closed) on newer versions of Safari where [`window.print`](https://developer.mozilla.org/en-US/docs/Web/API/Window/print) does not block

 ## Examples